naragurgel/workout_prescription/README.md

 The Heroku was not deploying the CSS file.

 - **[Sign up:](https://github.com/naragurgel/workout_prescription/issues/31)**
-When a new user was tying the email and submitting the page was showing a error
+When a new user was tying the email and submitting the page was showing an error

 ## Outstanding Defects